-For your assistance Campus Services provides manned Receptions in South Kensington buildings and buildings on our medical campuses
+For your assistance Campus Services provides Welcome Hosts on Receptions in South Kensington buildings and buildings on our medical campuses

 - 170 Queen’s Gate (staffed part-year only), enter from Imperial College Road; ext.
 58916

 - Blackett (Prince Consort Road); ext.
 58911